Chemical safety: Common safety practices

-PPE
+Personal protective equipment (PPE)

-Basic chemical safety practice includes wearing protective personal equipment such as safety goggles.
-Personal protective equipment is combination of safe work practices but alone does not provide sufficient protection from the risks posed by hazardous chemicals but it is an effective approach to minimize the risk of exposure in controlled environments.
-Safety googles are required when handling chemicals to prevent chemicals from getting into eyes.
-Wearing standard gloves, closed toed shoes, long trousers, and laboratory coats to protect the stomach, back and forearm is usually required in the laboratory with similar provisions for the workplace.
-Regulation of use of PPE is very variable and varies by country.
-In some countries such as the US, standards may vary from state to state with some states imposing extra regulations to protect laboratory workers from risks.
+Basic chemical safety practice includes wearing protective personal protective equipment such as safety goggles.
+Personal protective equipment alone does not provide sufficient protection from the risks posed by hazardous chemicals but it helps minimize the risk of exposure in controlled environments.
+Safety googles are required when handling chemicals to prevent chemicals from getting into the eyes.
+Wearing standard gloves, closed-toed shoes, long trousers, and laboratory coats to protect the stomach, back and forearm is usually required in laboratories, with similar provisions for other workplaces.
+Regulation of use of PPE is varies by country.

 Labelling

 For most of the world, a standard set of illustrative pictograms have been adopted to indicate where hazards exists and the type of hazard present.
 These pictograms are routinely displayed on containers, transport vehicles, safety advice and anywhere where the material occurs.
-These have been extended and standardised as the Globally Harmonized System of Classification and Labelling of Chemicals and are now used throughout much of the world.
+These have been extended and standardized as the Globally Harmonized System of Classification and Labelling of Chemicals and are now used throughout much of the world.

-In the US, an NFPA diamond is used to identify chemical hazards such as flammability, corrosivity, toxicity, and reactivity.
-This label is made up of four colour-coded fields: red(flammability), blue(health hazard), yellow(chemical reactivity), and white(special hazard).
-The numbering ranges from 0 to 4 (for colours except white), and 0 means that there is no potential hazard, whereas 4 indicates the chemical is extremely hazardous.
+In the U.S., an NFPA diamond is used to identify chemical hazards such as flammability, corrosivity, toxicity, and reactivity.
+This label is made up of four colour-coded fields: red (flammability), blue (health hazard), yellow (chemical reactivity), and white (special hazard).
+The numbering ranges from 0 to 4 (for colours except white), with 0 meaning there is no potential hazard and 4 indicating the chemical is extremely hazardous.

+Safety Data Sheets (SDSs)

+Manufacturers provide a safety data sheet (SDS; previously called 'material safety data sheet', MSDS) for each hazardous chemical they produce.
+SDSs are typically used and affixed by regulation at worksites handling those chemicals.
+An SDS includes workplace health aspects, restrictions, emergency numbers, and other safety information.

 Transportation

 In a number of countries, the Hazchem system is used whenever a potentially hazardous cargo is transported whether by road, rail, sea or air.
-The standardised HAZCHEM sign provides details of the material being transported, the nature of the hazard and the approved emergency response.
+A standardized Hazchem sign affixed on the vehicle provides details of the material being transported, the nature of the hazard and the approved emergency response.

-In the workplace, chemicals are classified using Safety data sheet(SDS) which are standardised document that includes workplace health, restrictions, emergency numbers, and other safety information.

-Physical and health hazards

-Physical hazards of a chemical include its environmental persistence, its adverse health potential such as carcinogenicity, its flammability and reactivity.
-Chemicals that affect health depend on its toxicity and hazard.
-Toxicity is the potential of a chemical to do harm, and hazard is the possibility that the chemical will cause harm under certain conditions.

-Accidents

-Significant chemical incidents include the Thiokol-Woodbine explosion and the 2020 Beirut explosion involving a shipment of ammonium nitrate, a powerful explosive.